CPScript/CPScript/README.md

 # Hello world! 🫠
 About me:
 I enjoy taking apart tech, studying hardware, programming, and hacking...
+---
-Aside from mainly using Python, i use some other languages for my projects like: bash, ps1(powershell), java, php, asm, C, C#, Javascript, and bash
+Aside from mainly using Python, i use some other languages for my projects like: bash, ps1(powershell), java, php, asm, C, C#, Javascript, and bash...
+---
 I can mainly use any programming language so if you need help with something, please message me via discord (i rarely use my email):

 ## Contacts